wiremock/api-template-library/mailboxvalidator.com-disposable/index.md

 ---
 slug: "mailboxvalidator-com-disposable"
-name: "MailboxValidator Disposable Email Checker"
+title: "MailboxValidator Disposable Email Checker"
 provider: "mailboxvalidator.com"
 description: "The MailboxValidator Disposable Email Checker API checks if a single\
   \ email address is from a disposable email provider and returns the results in either\